Kyle-Helmick/mr_dictionary/README.md

 # thatsthewrongword
-A slack bot to give you the wrong definition for a word
+A slack bot to give wrong definitions